ecoreng/Multiattach/README.md

   * Attachments on node creation
   * Use of datasources properly (i think right now they are used just as regular php objects), take advantage of caching (?)
-  * Document methods in classes
+  * Comply with cakephp standards
+  * Use the skinny controller / fat model philosophy
   * Edit how file routes are displayed
   * Proper image detection
-  * Cleanup code
   * Thumbnail resizer needs to be optional (external)
   * Attach Galleries or Single pics from Facebook
   * Attach from dropbox